NuhaMakki/Alasher_Alqeraat/README.md

 - **📊 Interactive Tables**: Dynamic tables based on your search criteria.
 - **🌐 User-Friendly Interface**: Easy navigation for students and teachers.
 - **📑 Export as PDF**: Download your findings as a PDF report.
+- **⚠️ Responsive Feedback**: JavaScript-powered alerts guide users when inputs are missing or actions are invalid.